Lohit9/MasterYourAlgorithms/README.md

 5. **Array representation of a binary tree**: C program that represents a binary tree using an array.
 Partial implementation of serealization and deserealization.

+6. **Kth minimum element**: C Program to find the kth minimum element in array, quite common in interviews(I was asked this in the Zynga interview)